 The Kingfisher team at Seafish launch free interactive mapping service to help fishers navigate commercial fishing gear restrictions in the UK.

-The Kingfisher team at Seafish has launched a new fishing restrictions mapping service.
+In association with The Kingfisher team at Seafish, comes the announcement that they have launched a new fishing restrictions mapping service.

 This free service allows fishers to view all UK fishing gear restrictions in one place, with complete coverage of all regulatory authorities.
 The service has been fully funded by the EMFF and the MMO.

 The Kingfisher team created this service following discussions with stakeholders in the industry in relation to the difficulty they were experiencing in sourcing and understanding complex fishing legislation.